staryskies/explo/DEPLOYMENT.md

 1. Check the build logs on Vercel
 2. Ensure that all required environment variables are set
-3. Verify that the Prisma schema is valid
-4. Try redeploying after fixing any issues
+3. Try redeploying after fixing any issues

 ## Monitoring and Maintenance